arthmoeros/rik/README.md

 This file must be located at the root of the resources folder.

 ## API Version handling
-Iunctio has two modes of api version exposure, "uri" and "header"
+Iunctio has two modes of api version exposure, "path" and "header"

-### URI mode
+### Path mode
-In URI mode, the versioning of the api is denoted in the URI, like this:
+In Path mode, the versioning of the api is denoted in the Path, like this:

 (Customer Resource): /api/**v1**/customer